danielbarter/personal_website_code_old/posts/2016-02-07-tangentspaces.md

 #Tangent spaces

 In [the last post](2016-01-31-whatisamanifold.html), we defined manifolds.
-In this post we shall start doing calculus on manifolds.
+In this post we shall start building the infrastructure required to do calculus on manifolds.

 ###Not sheaves again\.\.\.\.